Mariah Carey Shares How She Used To Confide In Prince And Shows Wedding Dress She Would Have Worn On Big Day With Packer

 — Mariah Carey view (@MariahCareyview) January 13, 2017

-‘You are going to look so pretty in this Miss Monroe,’ MC says.
+“You are going to look so pretty in this Miss Monroe,” MC says.

 Mariah even posted a glimpse of herself in the wedding gown to social media recently, looking gorgeous pre-breakup.
-Unfortunately 2017 hasn’t gotten off to the best start for Carey, despite having a new romance with Tanaka.
-Mariah rang in the new year with a disastrous performance that had diva blaming producers of show for “foiling” her, and Carey is also reportedly suing promoters of shows in Argentina and Chile, as Inquisitr recently reported.
+Unfortunately, 2017 hasn’t gotten off to the best start for Carey, despite having a new romance with Tanaka.
+Mariah rang in the new year with a disastrous performance that had the diva blaming show producers for “foiling” her, and Carey is also reportedly suing promoters of shows in Argentina and Chile, as Inquisitr recently reported.